Join our Discord community — connect, share, and grow with us! Join Now

 One major factor in deciding between a decoupled and headless CMS is ease of use.
 While both offer flexibility, their usability depends on your team's technical expertise and project requirements.

 • Decoupled CMS: Easier to use for content editors, as it comes with a pre-built frontend.
 Content teams can preview changes before publishing, making it a great fit for marketing-driven teams.
+AI agents can enhance this experience by providing content suggestions and automated quality checks.

 • Headless CMS: More technical and requires front-end development, but offers greater control over content delivery.
-It’s ideal for teams that prioritize customization and want to push content across multiple platforms.
+It's ideal for teams that prioritize customization and want to push content across multiple platforms.
+Modern platforms like Orbitype bridge this gap with intuitive interfaces and AI-powered assistance that simplifies complex workflows.

 When to Choose a Decoupled CMS